Demo vs production

 08 — The human

 The demo is software.
-The paid product comes with a sales engineer who walks your team through a 24-hour deployment — kickoff call, tenant provisioned, first three scenarios built and approved, reps running calls the next day.
-The runbook is published.
+The paid product comes with a sales engineer who walks your team through a 24-hour launch — kickoff call, workspace prepared, first three scenarios built and approved, reps running calls the next day.

 The honest answer

-The $30K onboarding and the monthly retainer buy a productized deployment: a sales engineer who knows your call type, scenarios built from your actual transcripts, a rubric tuned to your methodology, single-tenant infrastructure your CISO approves, integrations into the CRM your team already uses, a manager coaching loop that survives turnover, and a money-back guarantee that ties our payment to your reps’ quota attainment.
+The onboarding and monthly retainer buy a complete launch system: a sales engineer who learns your call type, practice calls built from your actual sales motion, scorecards matched to your methodology, a private workspace your security team can review, integrations into the CRM your team already uses, and a manager coaching loop that keeps improving after launch.

-The 4-minute demo proves the underlying technology works.
-It is free because that proof should be free.
+The 4-minute demo proves the underlying technology works — you see it live on the call.
 Everything in the sections above is what makes it work for your team — and what makes it worth paying for.

 Now you've seen the gap